cy7sh/website/content/posts/wizardlike-writeup.md

 showdate: true
 ---

-It was a great feeling of victory to solve this challenge.
+It was a nice feeling of winning to solve this challenge.
 I was stuck on it for about a day and a half and had almost given up.
+With this, I have solved all of the reverse engineering challenges from picoCTF 2022.
+This was the most fun one so I'm writing this to document how I went about solving it.

 As always with reverse engineering challenges, I stared out with loading the binary in Ghidra.
 Inside the symbol tree, we see the entry function which is executed first when the program is run.
 Upon decompiling we see the following.

 ![entry function decompilation in ghidra](/images/wizardlike-entry-decompile.png)